Welcome to Django Management Commands 👋

 python manage.py showmigrations

-The storage's backend to be used can be informed passing a class' path to the setting MIGRATIONS_RELEASES_STORAGE
+The storage's backend to be used can be informed passing a class' path to the setting MIGRATIONS_RELEASES_STORAGE, in case it isn't informed, the value set-up at Django's setting DEFAULT_FILE_STORAGE will be used instead.

 You should inform the path as python package, e.g. 'path.Classname'

-release_management
+Command release_management

 This extension introduce a command to allow for displaying, disabling or deleting the release files available in the storage's backend: